New to desert ferns? Learn these

 Notholaena

-Leaves star-shaped, dark green when mature, bright green when young, leathery, bipinnate to tripinnate.
+californica Leaves star-shaped, dark green when mature, bright green when young, leathery, bipinnate to tripinnate, with long stems in tight clusters.
 Dotted with white farina grains on upper surface, lower surface mealy white to light yellow.
-Partial shade on granite outcrops, western AZ and southern CA. SIMILAR SPECIES: N. neglecta is similar and closely related, but its range is south and east of N. californica with no overlap.
-N. neglecta has longer, more triangular leave and grows on limestone. |
+Dry leaves light grayish brown, curl up with underside exposed.
+In partially shaded cracks in granite or metamorphic rock outcrops; Middle Gila area, western AZ mountains, southern CA. SIMILAR SPECIES: N. neglecta has distinctly separate leaflet segments, grows on limestone, and its range is southeast of N. californica.
+N. standleyi has broader, more crowded leaflets that are less deeply divided. |

 ![]() |